schell/renderling.xyz/content/news/index.md

 <smaller>It was actually done a while ago, but I've been lagging writing this update.</smaller>
 The library now covers the full WGSL vocabulary and has shipped several major _other_ features:

-#### With Generics!
+#### Generics!

 The initial generics implementation [landed](https://github.com/schell/wgsl-rs/pull/101), allowing WGSL functions and types to be parameterized.

-This was tricky feature, and I had a lot of internal back and forth about how far to take it.
+This was a tricky feature, and I had a lot of internal back and forth about how far to take it.
-When I first started the project I decided I would not tackle generics, but then I started talking to Bevy engineers (primarily `ncthbrt`) about the possibility of using `wgsl-rs` in Bevy and I realized that generics would significantly improve that effort.
+When I first started the project I decided I would not tackle generics.
+Then I started talking to Bevy engineers (primarily `ncthbrt` in [this issue](https://github.com/schell/wgsl-rs/issues/96)) about the possibility of using `wgsl-rs` in Bevy and I realized that generics would significantly improve that effort.
 Progress rewriting `crabslab` for `wgsl-rs` was also tricky without generics.
-The API would have had to change dramatically without generics.
+The API would have had to change dramatically without it.
-Those factors combined were quite a heavy thumb on the scale in favor of generics.
+Those factors combined were quite a heavy thumb on the scale in favor of shipping some sort of generics support.

 As far as the implementation goes - the main change is that the proc-macro that underlies `wgsl-rs` no longer emits `const` static strings.